 Internal UT procedure or T2 status applies to Union goods moving from one member state to or through a CT country, Union goods moving to or from San Marino or Union goods to or from Andorra (this only applies to goods of Tariff Chapters 25 to 97 of the Harmonised System - industrial goods).

 Internal UT procedure or T2F status applies to Union goods moving to, from or between the special territories.

 You can read more about Union and Common Transit procedures in volume 3 of the Trade Tariff.

-Payment of customs duty and other charges is suspended while goods are in Union or Common Transit.
+Payment of Customs Duty and other charges is suspended while goods are in UT or CT.
 A guarantee must be provided to secure any potential customs debt which is equal to the value of duties and other charges.

 Customs treatment of goods carried by sea in the Union differs according to whether the goods are carried on an authorised regular shipping service or a ‘non-regular shipping service’.

 Goods carried by an authorised regular service are deemed to be Union goods and don’t need proof of their status.
 Non-Union goods carried are subject to the CT procedure and require a guarantee.